Parenting

 In the vast majority of cases, it is in the best interests of the child to have a relationship by living with, spending time with and freely communicating with both parents.

-Unless there are circumstances which place your child's safety in real danger, do not deliberately alienate the other parent to serve your own needs.
+Unless there are circumstances that place your child's safety at risk of imminent danger, do not deliberately alienate the other parent to serve your own needs.

-The Court will make a decision about the amount of time a child spends with each parent that it considers to be in the best interest of the child.
+The Court will decide the amount of time a child spends with each parent that it considers to be in the best interest of the child.

 It could be: